Parochial Church Council

 Safeguarding

-Any issues arising within the church community should be referred to me of the Priest in Charge.
+Any issues arising within the church community should be referred to me.
 If they are of a serious nature I then pass the information onto the Diocesan Safeguarding team in Salisbury, who would refer to the relevant agencies, such as the Police and Social Services.

-If I am worried that there is a dangerous situation, I would contact the Police directly.
+If I am worried the situation is of immediate danger, I would contact the Police directly.

-Safeguarding issues can be physical or mental abuse and also include Domestic abuse/violence.
+Safeguarding issues might be physical or mental abuse, including Domestic abuse/violence.